nmatare/llm-serve/README.md

 # llm-serve

-This is an example repository containing minimal code to setup and serve an LLM (Gemma class) on owned infrastructure using GCP and Ray.
+A simple demonstration setting up minimal infra to serve an LLM(Gemma 7B) on user owned infrastructure using Google Cloud and Ray primitives.

 ### How to run